-More information about the program can be obtained from Dr. Eric Cochran, 1035 Sweeney Hall; Dr. Kurt Hebert, 3133 Sweeney Hall; Dr. R. Dennis Vigil, 3037 Sweeney Hall; or Dr. Surya Mallapragada, 2031 Sweeney Hall; who all serve as mentors to chemical engineering students in the Honors program.
+More information about the program can be obtained from Dr. Eric Cochran, 3133 Sweeney Hall; Dr. Kurt Hebert, 3155 Sweeney Hall; Dr. R. Dennis Vigil, 3037 Sweeney Hall; Dr. Surya Mallapragada, 2031 Sweeney Hall or 2810 Beardshear; or Dr. Brent Shanks, 1140L Biorenew Lab who all serve as mentors to chemical engineering students in the Honors program.